 Identifying potential faculty research advisors

-Contacting potential faculty research advisors
+Contacting and talking to potential faculty research advisors

 Many students need and/or want to explore sources of funding for research conducted over the summer.
 DNS does not provide summer research funds.
 However, several sources of research funding are available.
 Possible sources of funding or information about funding include: